murchandamus/bips/bip-update-process.md

 ### BIP Editor Responsibilities & Workflow

-The BIP editors subscribe to the Bitcoin development mailing list and watch the [BIPs repository](https://github.com/bitcoin/bips).
+The BIP editors subscribe to the Bitcoin Development Mailing List and watch the [BIPs repository](https://github.com/bitcoin/bips).
 Off-list BIP-related correspondence should be sent (or CC'd) to the BIP editors.